 Alison Green, the author of Ask a Manager: How to Navigate Clueless Colleagues, Lunch-Stealing Bosses, and the Rest of Your Life at Work, looked into the legitimacy of paying for these “Best Places to Work” contests.
 This is what she had to say:

-One award that we applied to at Quality Logo Products® cost close to $200.
-The sad part is – we didn’t even make the list!
+It’s kind of bogus that you’re getting sold the idea of being the best.
+One award that we applied to at Quality Logo Products® cost close to $200, and the sad part is – we didn’t even make the list!

 It just goes to show, if you have to pay to play, it might not be worth the effort.
 The organization behind the contest might just keep your data, give you a “thanks,” and send you on your way with no award to show for it all, even if you are an awesome place to work and all your employees agree.